-The Group manages its operations from 5 locations in Europe: Guernsey, London, Liverpool, Edinburgh and Berlin and consists of the parent company and a number of subsidiary undertakings.
+The Group manages its operations from 5 locations in Europe: Guernsey, London, Liverpool, Edinburgh, and Berlin and consists of the Parent Company and a number of subsidiary undertakings.

-The Group audit engagement team carried out full scope audits for the Parent Company and the 10 (2020:9) significant components based in the UK and Guernsey.
-For non-significant components 24 (2020:25) the Group engagement team performed specific procedures including analytical procedures, based on their individual financial significance to the Group with reference to their profit before tax, revenue and net assets.
+The Group audit engagement team carried out full scope audits for the Parent Company and the 14 (2021:10) significant components based in the UK and Guernsey.
+For non-significant components 19 (2021:24) the Group engagement team performed specified audit procedures including analytical procedures, based on their individual financial significance to the Group with reference to their profit before tax, revenue, and net assets.